 Keep your supply up

-Eating oatmeal and drinking Mother’s Milk Tea and downing a ton of water are some of the methods I use.
-You’ll also want to make sure you’re consuming enough calories to produce milk.
+Eating oatmeal and drinking Mother’s Milk Tea in addition to a lot of water are some of the methods I use.
+Consume enough calories to produce milk.
 An extra 500 calories a day is best (or 1,000 for twin moms like me).

 And pump at least 20 minutes for each breast, even if milk flow stops towards the end.
 Pumping—even if no milk comes out—signals to the body to produce more.